nehapatidar123/customer-shopping-behavior-analysis/README.md

 ## 📌 Conclusion

-This project demonstrates the ability to transform raw data into business insights using SQL, Python, and Excel.
-It is suitable for data analyst internship and entry-level roles.
+This project demonstrates the ability to transform raw customer data into actionable business insights using SQL, Python, and Excel.
+The analysis supports data-driven decisions related to customer segmentation, payment strategies, and subscription-based growth, making it suitable for data analyst internship and entry-level roles.